Indonesia Liveaboard Diving

 Dive in the Heart of the Coral Triangle

 Located at the epicentre of world marine biodiversity, there are no places that can compete with the underwater riches of Indonesia.
-It is such a huge country consisting of over 13,500 islands, that Indonesia liveaboards is the natural choice if you're lucky enough to dive here.
+It is such a huge country, consisting of over 13,500 islands, that liveaboards are the natural choice if you're lucky enough to dive here.

-An Indonesia liveaboard cruise allows you the freedom to explore further in the vast archipelago, to dream destinations such as Komodo, where the cruises include land visits to see the famed dragons.
+An Indonesian liveaboard cruise allows you the freedom to explore further in the vast archipelago, to dream diving destinations such as Komodo, where the tours include land visits to see the famed dragons.
 The Banda Islands in the Banda Sea has incredible-sized schools of fish and a rich historical background.
-If pioneer diving is your goal then look no further than the glorious Raja Ampat region.
+If pioneer diving is your goal then look no further than West Papau, with it glorious Raja Ampat region, Triton Bay and Cenderawasih. .

-With all these superb liveaboard destinations, it is little wonder that Indonesia ranks at the top of the charts for unforgettable, world-class diving safari adventures.
+With all these superb liveaboard dive destinations it is little wonder Indonesia ranks at the top of the charts for unforgettable, world-class diving safari adventures.

 View a map of: